Federico Pizzarotti: Parma Effect, Italy in Common, and National Civic List

 After his departure from the M5S, Pizzarotti continued his mandate as an independent politician with the support of the city council group Parma Effect, which was composed of former M5S councillors who stood by their mayor.
 He ran for re-election through a civic list.
 On 25 June 2017, after gaining access to the runoff, Pizzarotti was confirmed mayor of Parma for a second term by running as an independent supported by his civic movement Parma Effect.
 He defeated the centre-left coalition candidate Paolo Scarpa with 57.87% of the votes.
 On 15 April 2018, Pizzarotti founded IiC as his political movement, calling itself the Mayors' Party.
 It ran in support of the centre-left coalition candidates in the 2019 Italian regional elections, such as in Abruzzo, Sardinia, and Piedmont, which were won the by the centre-right coalition; apart from Piedmont, where it obtained 0.58% of the votes, it elected at least a councilor.
 The Abruzzo in Common movement, which was aligned in support of the centre-left candidate Giovanni Legnini, obtained 3.89% of the votes and elected a councillor.
 The Sardinia in Common list, which was made up of Italia in the Municipality of Sardegna, Possible, Laura Boldrini's Futura, and Radicales Sardos, supported the centre-left coalition candidate Massimo Zedda; it garnered 2.5% of the votes and elected a councilor.

 In the run-up to 2019 European Parliament election in Italy, Pizzarotti decided to run for Member of the European Parliament (MEP) within a joint list of IiC, +Eu, and other minor parties.
 Initially, IiC had allied itself with the Federation of the Greens, before it decided to ally with +Eu.
 Pizzarotti was a candidate in the North-East Italy constituency for +Eu; he came second with 22,127 preferences but was not elected as the list did not exceed the minimum access threshold.
 In 2022, at the end of his second term as mayor, he and Parma Effect supported the candidacy for mayor of his technical councilor for culture Michele Guerra, also supported by the centre-left coalition, who was elected as the new mayor.
 Ahead of the 2022 Italian general election, Pizzarotti launched the LCN, a formation of centre-left coalition administrators that also included LIC, a political association founded by the Italia Viva (IV) deputy Gianfranco Librandi and former +Eu deputy secretary Piercamillo Falasca.
 Pizzarotti's new political party did not need to collect signatures for the 22 September 2022 general election thanks to Matteo Renzi's party, whose group in the Chamber of Deputies changes its name on 1 August 2022 to Italia Viva − Italia C'è.
 On 7 August 2022, Pizzarotti announced the alliance between the LCN and IV, which was ended on 22 August 2022 following disagreements over the composition of the electoral lists.
-Pizzarotti would have been candidate in third position in the multi-member constituency Emilia-Romagna 2 behind the Calenda and Lisa Noja.
+Pizzarotti would have been candidate in third position in the multi-member constituency Emilia-Romagna 2 behind Calenda and Lisa Noja.